intentee/paddler.intentee.com/content/docs/starting-out/setup-a-basic-llm-cluster.md

 ## Starting a basic cluster
 To start a basic cluster, you only need two things: the Paddler's balancer and a single agent.

-If you're curious about all of the possible options you can set up when starting the balancer, you can run the `paddler balancer --help` command to have them listed in your terminal.
+If you're curious about all of the possible options you can configure when starting the balancer, you can run the `paddler balancer --help` command to have them listed in your terminal.
 For now, however, we will keep things simple and start the balancer with its default configuration.

 To start the balancer, run the following command in your terminal: